mrmkrs/docker-phive/README.md

 `docker run marcel0000/phive:latest phive install --trust-gpg-keys 4AA394086372C20A`

-The keys to accept are printed when running `phive install`
+The keys to accept are printed when running `phive install`, but you should double check them yourself :-)